ZhenghuaNTU/zhenghuantu.github.io/_pages/about.md

 # Recent News
+* <font color="red"><b>Call for Paper</b></font>: We are orgnizing a workshop at [IJCAI](https://ijcai20.org/) 2020, named "[3RD International Workshop on Deep Learning for Human Activity Recognition](https://keyplay.github.io/ijcai2021_workshop/)". <b>The submission deadline is May 31, 2020.</b>
+* Two papers have been accepted in [IJCAI 2021](https://ijcai-21.org/) (acceptance rate: 13.9%).
+* One paper entitled "[An Attention-based Deep Learning Approach for Sleep Stage Classification with Single-Channel EEG](https://ieeexplore.ieee.org/abstract/document/9417097/)" has been accepted by <b>IEEE Transactions on Neural Systems and Rehabilitation Engineering</b>.
 * I have been promoted to <b>IEEE Senior Member</b>.
 * I am serving as the Associate Editor for Elsivier [Neurocomputing](https://www.journals.elsevier.com/neurocomputing).
 * I am homored to be recognised as <b>the World's Top 2% Scientists</b>.
 It is compiled by Stanford University based on the standardized citation indicators (Table-S7-singleyr-2019), which was published in [PLOS Biology](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000918) and also avaiable online at [Mendeley Database](https://data.mendeley.com/datasets/btchxktzyw/2).